-The impact of reversing NAFTA on Canada and Mexico are displayed in Table 5 and Table 6 respectively.
+The impacts of reversing NAFTA on Canada and Mexico are displayed in Table 5 and Table 6 respectively.
 The results show declines in real GDP, investment, trade and employment in both countries, with exports to NAFTA (most notably the US) declining as Canada and Mexico seek to export to countries other than the US.

-When the US raises its tariffs, there is a decline in demand for Canadian and Mexican goods by the US, that causes a real depreciation (or a fall in factor returns) in Canada and Mexico that assists in raising their exports to other countries, including to each other.
-This real depreciation can be seen in the decline in the terms of trade (column II of Table 5 and Table 6).
+When the US raises its tariffs, there is a decline in demand for Canadian and Mexican goods by the US, that causes a real depreciation in Canada and Mexico that assists in raising their exports to other countries, including to each other.
+This real depreciation can be seen as a decline in the returns to factors and prices in the US, which also affect the terms of trade (column II of Table 5 and Table 6).
 Canada and Mexico's reciprocation is particularly detrimental (column III of Table 5 and Table 6) due to the heavy reliance of Canadian and Mexican firms on imported intermediate goods from the US for production and on US demand for their exports, as well as the higher MFN tariffs levied by Canada and Mexico.
 Real GDP falls by a further 0.69 percent in Mexico of which -0.39 percent is due to raising tariffs on intermediate goods and -0.31 percent from raising tariffs on final goods.
 Trade within NAFTA falls and exports to the rest of the world also fall.
-Prices rise in Canada and Mexico, although the rise does not fully offset the initial depreciation in the real exchange rate experienced by Mexico when the US raises its tariffs (column II of Table 6) - terms of trade rise by 1.11, giving a net fall of 0.52.
+Prices rise in Canada and Mexico, although the rise does not fully offset the initial depreciation in the real exchange rate experienced by Mexico when the US raises its tariffs (column II of Table 6).
+Mexico's terms of trade also rise by 1.11, giving a net fall of 0.52.